vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-The Search endpoint lets you perform a query while defining its parameters that specify the query text, pagination details, metadata filters, and other settings that enable application builders to tailor their queries to specific use cases.
+The Query API lets you perform a query while defining its parameters that specify the query text, pagination details, metadata filters, and other search settings that enable application builders to tailor their queries to specific use cases.

 After you index data into one or more corpora, you can run queries and display the results.
 This page provides a detailed reference for how